 Lets start here: Boundaries in marriage are specific lines that are identified and agreed upon to strengthen, protect and preserve the marriage unit.
 You probably are familiar with the #1 marriage boundary to not have an affair, but that's not all.

-Below are some different examples that couples may not think about:
+Below are some different examples of boundaries that couples may not think about:

 The word "no" (to your spouse and others)

 Shutting the phone off at a certain time

 Not walking away/shutting down when having a disagreement

 Spending money within the agreed upon limit